opticgroup/icmesh/README.md

    Messages promoting commercial sales, advertisements, or spam are not permitted.
 Let's keep the network free of unwanted promotions.

 6. 🪪 **Legal Placement of Routers & Nodes**:
-   Place routers in areas with owner, goverment, and city permission.
-Avoid "rougue" installations to maintain **TCMESH** integrity within the community and our local goverment.
+   Place routers in areas with federal, state, city, goverment, property owner permission.
+It's good practice to keep e-mail permission in your files.
+Avoid "rougue" installations to maintain **TCMESH** as a leading mesh network with good relationships to keep network placement safe.

 Together, we can maintain a respectful, safe, and enjoyable space on **TCMESH**! 🤝🌐